frasim/jquery-widget-polygonal-graph/README.md

 <img src="https://raw.githubusercontent.com/revilkent/jquery-widget-polygonalGraph/master/screenshot.png" />

-If you have a set og data included in a range and you want to represent it, you can do it using **PolygonalGraph** widget!
+If you have a set of data included in a range and you want to represent it, you can do it using **PolygonalGraph** widget!
 Each data is rapresented by a point on the circle.
 If a data is small it will be close to the center, vice versa if the data is near to the max value it will be close to the circumference.
 This graphic is very intuitive, eg to rapresent and compare characteristics of footballers (attack, defence, speed, ...) or even characters of an RPG (life, magic points, agility, ...), etc...